thierrygosselin/stackr/README.md

 This is the development page of the **stackr** package for the R software.

+* Optimized for *de novo*
 * Read and modify *batch_x.sumstats.tsv* and *batch_x.haplotypes.tsv* files.
-* Create a tidy format of VCF file, *batch_x.vcf*, to visualise and filter summary statistics.
+* Transform the VCF file, *batch_x.vcf*, into a tidy format to visualise and filter summary statistics within R.
 * Filters genetic markers based on: coverage (read depth, REF and ALT allele depth), genotype likelihood, the number of individuals, the number of populations, observed heterozygosity and inbreeding coefficient (Fis).
 * View distribution of summary statistics and create publication-ready figures
 * Convert data into genind object for easy integration with **adegenet**, **hierfstat** and **pegas**.

+## Roadmap of what's up next

+* Documentation and vignette.
+* Tutorial of workflow.
+* CRAN.
+* Interaction with STACKS database (Web-interface).
+* Reference genome tools.
+* Integration with other pipeline: AftrRAD, pyRAD, dDocent.
+* Got ideas ?

 ## Installation